mruehlemann/paat/README.md

 ```
 > outmat<-test_abundance(phylocount.filter,model.specs,testingvar="Group",covars=covar,zerothresh=0.05)
 ```
-...Alternatively, there is also a wrapper which uses relative abundances as input, arcsin-squareroot transforms them and uses a linear model for differential abundance testing.
+   Alternatively, there is also a wrapper which uses relative abundances as input, arcsin-squareroot transforms them and uses a linear model for differential abundance testing.
 Generally, it is up to the user which test they prefer.
 For the purpose of this example, we stick to the arcsin-squareroot method as this is the method used in Gevers *et al.*
 ```
 > phylocount.filter.rel<-phylocount.filter/subset_depth